oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/prepare-environment/prepare-environment.md

 * Create a new group in OCI and map it to the group in IDCS
 * Create a new compartment
 * Set policies for the new OCI group to manage a new compartment
+* Create a new Dynamic Group and required Policies for  Data Labeling
+* Create new Policies for AI Vision Service

 ### Prerequisites